10 Best Things to Do at the Vatican

 The Vatican is famous for being the place where St. Peter, the first Pope, was buried, but it is also the smallest state in the world with a population of around 1000 inhabitants.
 The area, presided over by the majestic Dome of St. Peter's, attracts pilgrims from all over the Christian world every day.

 History and religion aside, this Dome is one of the highest points in the city of Rome and the view from the top (that square with two semicircles bounded by columns that you have seen in hundreds of aerial photographs) is worth the effort it takes to climb.
-Tickets to go up to the Dome are purchased directly there, there is no way to get them online.
+Tickets to climb the Dome can be purchased online, and also include a guided tour of the Basilica and the papal tombs.

-However, keep in mind that the climb is not easy and is not suitable for everyone, so if you are thinking of climbing to the top of Vatican City, you can consult before my article on how to climb the Dome of St. Peter.
+Please note that the climb is not easy and is not suitable for everyone, so if you are thinking of climbing to the top of the Vatican City, you can consult before my article on how to climb the Dome of St. Peter.

 As soon as you discover the sculpture of the Pietà as you enter St. Peter's Basilica and admire its imposing white marble size you will understand why this sculpture dating back to before 1500 went down in history as one of Michelangelo's most special works.

-Almost two meters high, it leaves everyone who enters St. Peter's Basilica open-mouthed, and no wonder.
-This is the most outstanding work you will see inside the Basilica.
+Almost two meters high leaves everyone who enters St. Peter's Basilica open-mouthed, and no wonder.
+This is the most outstanding work of art you will see inside the Basilica.

 4. Tour St. Peter's Square and Bernini's colonnade

-Before going up to the Dome, allow yourself to contemplate St. Peter's Square from below (it is the square from which the famous masses of the Pope are celebrated).
+Before going up to the Dome, allow yourself to contemplate St. Peter's Square from below (this is the square from which the Pope's famous masses are celebrated).
 The obelisk in the center gives in the summer months the only shade available to a square that is 320 meters long and 240 meters wide.
-It is very difficult not to feel comfortingly insignificant before the magnitude of these dimensions.
+It is very difficult not to feel comfortingly insignificant in the face of the magnitude of these dimensions.

 5. Photograph the Baldachin of St. Peter's Basilica

-These gigantic canopied columns presiding over the altar of St. Peter's Basilica will catch your eye as soon as you cross the entrance doors.
+These gigantic canopied columns that preside over the altar of St. Peter's Basilica will catch your attention as soon as you cross the entrance doors.
 The baroque style brought to its maximum expression by the author Bernini makes this piece the undisputed protagonist of all eyes inside the Basilica.
-You will have to go far away to fit it completely in your camera, since it is almost 30 meters high.
+You will have to go far away to fit it completely in your camera, as it is almost 30 meters high.

 6. Discover the Vatican Museums in depth, on a guided tour or on your own